DS-100/sp22/syllabus.md

 - All lab autograder tests are visible.
 - In lieu of official lab sections, we will be helping with lab in several ways:
     - Lab walkthroughs, which are recorded videos posted as part of the lab.
     - Lab Help Sections, which are Tuesday office hours that prioritize lab debugging and questions.
-See the [Calendar](../calendar) and our [Office Hours](#officehours) for more details.
+See the [Calendar](../calendar) and our [Office Hours](#office-hours) for more details.
     - EdStem.
 - All labs are intended to take about an hour.
 You can therefore think of Lab Help Sections as lab sections, where attendance is not required nor expected to complete the lab.
 The best place to get individual help with lab is Lab Help Sections.

-<a name = 'officehours'></a>
 ### Office Hours

-- The office hours and locations are listed on the [Calendar](../calendar); office hours will be held both virtually and in-person. **To adhere to public health guidelines, we ask that students leave the OH room after their questions have been answered**.
+The office hours and locations are listed on the [Calendar](../calendar); office hours will be held both virtually and in-person.
+Instructor office hours are also listed on the calendar. **To adhere to public health guidelines, we ask that students leave the OH room after their questions have been answered**.

-- Students can come to office hours for any questions on course assignments or material.
-Note that "Lab Help Sections" will prioritize lab-related questions.
+In general, students can come to office hours for any questions on course assignments or material.
+Note that events labeled Lab Help Sections will prioritize lab debugging and questions, after which other questions can be addressed.

-- Virtual OH can be accessed via [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.
+Virtual OH can be accessed via [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.
 <!-- where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff. -->
-- The instructors will also be hosting office hours, listed on the [Calendar](../calendar).
 <!-- - We are also holding "lost office hours" once a week.
 These are designed to accommodate students who are behind on material and would like help catching up.
 These are meant for conceptual questions only, not for assignment help.
 These will also be reflected on the [Calendar](../calendar). -->

 ### Weekly Checks
 While lecture and discussion section attendance is not required, nor even expected, we do expect you to stay up to date with material.
 To help us keep track of your progress and sentiment about the course, there will be 14 weekly surveys due on Mondays at 11:59 PM Pacific.
+Weekly check-ins are submitted via Google Form, and links will be provided on the [Home page](../) each week.

 <!--
 Quick Checks, as mentioned above, are short conceptual questions embedded into each lecture, in the form of Google Forms. **Quick Checks are not graded.** These are meant for you to check your understanding of the concepts that were just introduced. <!-- Since there are roughly 26 lectures, there are roughly 26 Quick Checks, each of which consists of 4-7 Google Forms.